A Brief Look into the History of Mother's Day - Baby Chick

 Ancient Origins

 It turns out the ancient Greeks were pretty into moms.
 Well, one mom.
 THE mom.
-Rhea, the mother of gods (like Zeus, Demeter, Poseidon, among other bad-asses of Greek mythology.)
+Rhea, the mother of gods (like Zeus, Demeter, Poseidon, among other badasses of Greek mythology.)
 She was celebrated prominently with a yearly festival revolving around fertility.
-So, while the actual celebration of a human mother may not have existed, it did create a foundation for later recognition of mothers and motherhood.
+So, while the celebration of a human mother may not have existed, it created a foundation for later recognition of mothers and motherhood.

-Later, as Christianity spread through Europe and the UK, a special Sunday service was offered.
+Later, a special Sunday service was offered as Christianity spread through Europe and the UK.
 Parishioners were encouraged to return to their “mother church” for that day.
-Eventually, that Sunday celebration included a more secular element where children presented their mothers with small tokens of appreciation.
+Eventually, that Sunday celebration included a more secular element where children gave their mothers small tokens of appreciation.

-The American celebration of motherhood didn’t start until the years before the civil war and not how one might expect.
+The American celebration of motherhood didn’t start until the years before the Civil War, and not how one might expect.
 Ann Jarvis of West Virginia founded “Mother’s Day Work Clubs.”
-These organizations were tasked with educating local women on caring for their children properly.
-Later, these same clubs, which had spread throughout the East coast, were unifying agents for Confederate and Union soldiers promoting friendship among veterans.
+1 These organizations were tasked with educating local women on caring for their children properly.
+Later, these same clubs, which had spread throughout the East Coast, were unifying agents for Confederate and Union soldiers, promoting friendship among veterans.
 This became known as “Mother’s Friendship Day.”

-Later, a “Mother’s Day Proclamation” was issued that called women to unite and promote world peace during the rising Feminist movement.
-Instead of celebrating one’s own mother, this early incarnation of the day recognized the fundamental role, and perhaps job, of mothers everywhere.
+Later, a “Mother’s Day Proclamation” called for women to unite and promote world peace during the rising Feminist movement.
+Instead of celebrating one’s mother, this early incarnation of the day recognized mothers’ fundamental role, and perhaps job, everywhere.
 To lead, educate, encourage, support, and to love.
 That is an idea I can definitely get behind.

 Noordam-delegates-1915